Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 ## Features Coming Eventually
 - Player-specific colored portals (this one is going to take a lot of time to implement)
-- A system for map makers to make maps compatiable with p2mm
+- A system for map makers to make maps compatiable with P2MM
-- Steam Deck support
+- Steam Deck/Steam OS 3.0 support
 - Discord API for easy invites
+- More support for workshop maps

 # Installation & use